Financial Dispute resolution mediation

 This is determined by the complexity of the case, a time required and other arising issues in the meeting that might require more time.
 The process should be cost-effective, it should be less costly than the expense of the court process.

 - If the mediation process is cheaper than the court process parties might decide the mediation process

-- If both parties agrees to solve the matters amicably outside the court.
+- If both parties agree to solve the matters amicably outside the court.

 What are the types of disputes addressed?
 Most of the times financial cases are the one solved here since this is an issue that can be discussed and a solution reached amicably.